dotMavriQ/TIMECHEAT/README.md

 - **Customization:** Pick the year, month, and your holiday area with ease.
 - **Instant Print:** Press "Print" to have the timesheet copied to your clipboard.
 Additionally, you could choose what you need from the printout in the div under the print button.
 - **Smart Highlighting:** Then you paste that into your Excel, highlights weekends and holidays, making them easy to identify and modify in your spreadsheet.
-- **Efficient Editing:** Use the Ctrl + H search and replace (weekend) and (holiday) to remove markers for a cleaner aesthetic.
-Boom, you're done and ready to log times for that month!
+- **Efficient Editing:** Use `Ctrl + H` to search and replace (weekend!) and (holiday!) in order to remove markers for a cleaner aesthetic.
+- Boom, you're done and ready to log times for that month!

 ## FAQ